DigiByte-Core/digibyte-rosetta-server/README.md

 ```

 ## Test

-Run `npm run test` in order to run js unit tests.
+Run `npm run test` in order to run the JavaScript unit tests.

 Run `npm run test-api` in order to test the data api and construction api in an online/offline environment built with docker-compose.

 Several example requests to test the reachability of your node using curl are shown in this document: [Example Requests](./docs/ExampleRequests.md).
 An example on how to validate a mainnet account balance is shown here: [Validation](./docs/Validation.md)

-## Current State
-Currently, only the [Rosetta Data API](https://www.rosetta-api.org/docs/data_api_introduction.html) is implemented by this node.
-The Construction API will be completed soon.

 ## Implementation Details

-This node implementation is using the experimental [Rosetta Node SDK](https://github.com/SmartArray/digibyte-rosetta-nodeapi/tree/1.4.1).
+This Rosetta implementation is using the [Rosetta Node SDK](https://github.com/DigiByte-Core/digibyte-rosetta-nodeapi.git).

 A UTXO-Indexing Middleware was implemented to enable balance lookups.
 Historical balance lookups are supported as well.
 By using the `Syncer` class of the Rosetta SDK, the sync has become exceptionally reliable and even reorgs are supported very well.
 LevelDB (the same database that is being used in Bitcoin and its forks) is used to store the UTXO data.
 A space efficient encoding was chosen in order to avoid redundancy and to save some disk space (usage: 6.7G, as of 08th September, 2020), as described [here](docs/utxoIndexer.md).